Sin number 1:

 Sin number 5:

 While this one isn’t entirely related to filament spools, knowing it still can’t hurt.
 Basically, when you leave your filament in a heated hotend, it gradually breaks down into unextrudable carbon flakes.
-The hotter the hotend and the longer you leave the filament in there, the more likely you will keep running into issues when your on your next print.
+The hotter the hotend and the longer you leave the filament in there, the more likely you will keep running into issues when on your next print.
 This also severely damages your hotend which could be extremely difficult or troublesome to fix.
 It’s always a smart idea to change the hot-ends according to the materials they are most compatible with.
 So don’t leave your printer lounging around heated up for long periods of time.
-Baking your filament in an oven to dry it after it has been exposed to moisture is also not the smartest idea and you will end up melting the filament.